MehakBaggaa/outbound-funnel-intelligence/README.md

 ## Business Recommendations

+A detailed business interpretation and recommendation report is included in the **business-recommendations** folder as the Phase 2 companion document to this project.

 ### 1. Implement Identity-Level CRM Deduplication Controls

 Improve ownership visibility, reporting reliability, and outreach coordination by preventing duplicate prospect records.